wp-plugins/post-recommendations-for-wordpress/readme.txt

 Put the unzipped folder into the Plugins directory and activate the plugin.
 Then, use [recommend_posts_for_me] in or the PHP template tag.

+== Changelog ==

+= 1.1 =
+* There was a bug in 1.0 that only let logged in viewers view the recommendations.
+This bug has now been fixed to let non-prillaged users also view recommendations via AJAX.